The birth of Beyond Band of Brothers

-Niki, Debra, Natasha and Lance are the travel consultants at your service in our sales office in Lexington, Kentucky, just a few hours’ drive from Fort Campbell, home of the 101st Airborne Division.
+Our travel consultants are at your service in our sales office in Lexington, Kentucky, just a few hours’ drive from Fort Campbell, home of the 101st Airborne Division.
 The consulting team has first-hand experience with the sights on our tours as well as relevant knowledge thanks to their backgrounds in history.
 Debra is Managing Director of Procom America, LLC, and represents the Procom family to our partners and customers in the United States.

 Secure payments, secure passengers

 Our secure and guaranteed payment systems allow you to shop online with utmost confidence.
 All of our departures are guaranteed and we have years of consistent delivery to back up that claim.
 Moreover, credit card companies carry joint responsibility for service guarantees, which provides a second layer of protection if you pay with a credit card.
 As a tour operator in the United States, we carry a mandatory surety bond in five states.
 Please find below our Seller of Travel Numbers.
 The Better Business Bureau has awarded us an A+ rating and collects customer reviews from our former passengers and continually monitors our performance.
 In short, we’ve got you covered.